Garinmckayl/Healthy.me/README.md

 Create basic react project

-2, Building the frontend
+# 2. Building the frontend
 Project setup
-We are going to use create-react-app to scaffold our basic react app, it will give us folder structure with everything setup.
+We are going to use [create-react-app](https://create-react-app.dev/docs/getting-started/) to scaffold our basic react app, it will give us folder structure with everything setup.
 Run the following commands.
 ```
 npx create-react-app healthyme
 cd healthyme
 npm start
 ````
-you should be able to see the basic react page at http://localhost:3000
+you should be able to see the basic react page at [http://localhost:3000](http://localhost:3000 )

-3, Building the Backend
+# 3. Building the Backend
 Now we have our frontend working we need an api to talk to wit.ai api.
 For that we are going to use simple node.js api.
 Project setup
 `